FatmaZahra26/Using-time-series-analysis-to-forecast-American-Airlines-Group-stocks/README.md

 # Using-time-series-analysis-to-forecast-American-Airlines-Group-stocks

+📈🛫 Using Time Series Analysis to Forecast American Airlines Group Stocks 📊📈

-The project involves using time series analysis to forecast American Airlines Group stocks.
-Key steps in the project include:
+The goal of this project is to use time series analysis to forecast the stock prices of American Airlines Group.
+We will be utilizing various key steps in the project including:

-Visualizing the time series
+👁️ Visualizing the time series
+📉 Checking for stationarity and white noise
+🔍 Detecting outliers
-Stationarity and white noise tests, as well as outlier detection Box-Cox transformation to normalize the data
+📈 Applying Box-Cox transformation to normalize the data 📊 Conducting residual analysis
-Residual analysis and model selection (ARIMA, SARIMA) Predicting the time series using the selected models.
+📊 Selecting the appropriate model (ARIMA, SARIMA)
+🔮 Predicting the time series using the selected models

-To accomplish this, we will be using libraries such as caschrono, forecast, BatchGetSymbols, ggplot2, and tsm.
+To accomplish this, we will be using popular libraries such as caschrono, forecast, BatchGetSymbols, ggplot2, and tsm.

+📊📉📈 By analyzing the trends in the American Airlines Group stocks, we hope to gain insights into the market and make informed predictions for future investments.